Skip to content

 5. Click on Open anyway

-3. You are now able to use the MontiArc tool.
+3. You are now able to use the MontiArc tool from anywhere.

 Info